Smart buildings, explained – here’s what they mean for the built environment

 9. Enhanced security

-The growing popularity of smart technologies makes any building equipped with them an attractive proposition.
+The growing popularity of smart technologies makes any intelligent building an attractive proposition.
 With the benefits of improved efficiency, greater occupant comfort, enhanced security and predictive maintenance, investors, owners and even occupants will pay more for properties and assets equipped with smart building solutions.

 Smart buildings and the future of the built environment